shourya-9/wren-playground-deploy/README.md

 - The only way to try Wren today is to build the C VM from source or use a language binding
 - This creates a significant friction barrier for developers evaluating the language or writing quick demos

-Wren Playground eliminates that friction entirely. **Write → Run → Share** in seconds, with no setup.
+Wren Online Compiler eliminates that friction entirely. **Write → Run → Share** in seconds, with no setup.

 ---